top of page

 If you fancy making this, you could consider adding some capsicum next time (cayenne pepper).
 This is a common ingredient in cough medicines.
 And a few drops of eucalyptus essential oil wouldn't be a bad idea either.

-Don't underestimate the healing potential of Marshmallow.
+As we train our spotlight on Marshmallow, you can see we shouldn't underestimate its healing potential!
 It's a punchy little plant!
 The 17th century herbalist Nicholas Culpepper wrote: "You may remember that not long since there was a raging disease called the bloody flux; the College of Physicians not knowing what to make of it, called it The Plague in the Guts, for their wits were at ne plus ultra about it.
 My son was taken with the same disease; myself being in the country, was sent for; the only thing I gave him was Mallow bruised and boiled both in milk and drink; in two days it cured him, and I have here to shew my thankfulness to God in communicating it to his creatures, leaving it to posterity."
 So next time you’re standing round a bonfire toasting a marshmallow, spare a thought for its namesake, and maybe consider planting some Althaea officinalis in your garden or on your balcony in the spring.